rg-3/screenshot.js/README.md

     * PopperJS, tippy.js
       Provides popovers and tooltips

-  * **Developer dependencies**
+  * **Development dependencies**

-    A developer dependency is a dependency that's used to develop / build the extension.
+    A development dependency is a dependency that's used to develop the extension.

       * SCSS
         SCSS is a language that extends CSS with many useful features that make